fawkesley/calories-project/README.md

 ## Play with the API

-## Optional: Create a superuser
+### Optional: Create a superuser

-A "superuser" can add, edit and delete other users' meals.
+There are two roles in the backend: normal users and "superusers".
+Superusers are able to add, edit and delete other users' meals as well as users themselves.

+Normal users can only access their own meals.

 ```
 ./manage.py createsuperuser --username admin --email admin@admin.com